 - Have lived in the UK for at least 185 days of the last 12 months

 Above: You’ll need a valid UK provisional licence before you can take your theory test.

-You don’t need to be having driving lessons with an instructor before you can take the theory test, but you may find that the experience on the roads helps with your revision.
-Conversely, you may find it beneficial to pass the theory test before you start taking driving lessons, as you’ll have a better knowledge of things like road signage before you get out on the road.
+You don’t need to be having driving lessons with an instructor before you can take your theory test.
+However, you may find that the experience on the roads helps with your revision.
+Conversely, you may find it beneficial to pass the theory test before you start taking driving lessons.
+This is because you’ll have a better knowledge of things like road signage before you get out on the road.

 It really is up to you whether you want to study for your theory test in conjunction with driving lessons or not.
 Either way, you will not be able to take your practical test until you have a theory test certificate.

 There are a few ways you can book your theory test, but we always recommend you book your test online if you can.

 In July 2021, the DVSA launched a new theory test booking system, incorporating both their test providers, Reed and Pearson Vue.

 The new service is much the same as the old one, but you’ll need to make a note of which company to contact once you’ve booked it, should you have any enquiries in the lead-up to your test.